 What you shouldn't feel & precautions

-You should not feel dizziness, nausea, lightheadedness, double vision, any increase in pain, pins and needles, numbness, weakness in the neck, back or limbs: headache or difficulty swallowing.
-If this is the case a qualified health professional should be contacted.
+You should not feel dizziness, nausea, lightheadedness, double vision, a (continuing) increase in pain, any pins and needles, numbness, weakness in the neck, back or limbs, severe headache or difficulty swallowing.
+In the event of any of these symptoms contact a qualified health professional for advice.

 You should not use necksaviour or any form of traction if you are suffering from the following.
 Acute or traumatic injury, spinal instability, or fracture, severe rheumatoid arthritis, spinal cord compression, infections, inflammatory diseases, malignancy, vertebrobasilar artery insufficiency and any other condition which could be worsened by movement particularly distraction.